Non-degenerate mixed maps and contact structures: Mixed ICIS

-As a consequence, mixed maps constructed as the pullback of mixed coverings are never algebraic mixed ICIS.
-This illustrates the substantial differences between the mixed and holomorphic settings (see Subsection \ref{s3.2}).
+As a consequence, the pullbacks by mixed coverings (see Subsection \ref{s1.3}) generate examples of mixed maps which are not algebraic ICIS.
+This illustrates the substantial differences between mixed and holomorphic settings (see also Subsection \ref{s2.2}).